winglang/wing/rfcs/sprint4.md

 ## Welcome!

-Wing is a cloud-oriented programming language.
+Wing is the first cloud oriented programming language.
 It is a statically typed, compiled language that allows developers to describe both the infrastructure and the behavior of their cloud applications within a single codebase.